DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ###  Notify DfE a participant has withdrawn from training

-A participant can choose to withdraw from ECF-based training at any time.
+A participant can choose to withdraw from training at any time.
 Providers must notify DfE of this via the API.

 ```
  PUT /api/v{n}/participants/ecf/{id}/withdraw